We want to help you prepare for your next interview, no matter the style of interviewing questions or the location of the interview.

 Most consulting firms use case interviewing, in which candidates analyze a problem and propose a solution or recommendation.

 Every year our team invites employers and alumni to Grounds to conduct mock case interviews and case interviewing workshops, and you can find upcoming events in Handshake.
-You also have free access to the Vault Guide to Case Interviews through the Resources section of Handshake.

 Learn more about how to ace the case with these tips or consider reading a book that guides you through various sample cases, such as Case in Point, which you can borrow from our office.